 This column of Pump sliders controls the degree of Pump for Channels 1-4.

-What is Pump Amount? it is the amount of influence the Kick (the typical Key Input) has on ducking the Target channels DOWN when the Kick plays.
+What is Pump Amount?
+It is the amount of influence the Kick (the typical Key Input) has on ducking the Target channels DOWN when the Kick plays.

 Normally Pump 1 is off because channel1 pumping itself usually is not what you want.
-Its Channel 1 which pumps the OTHER channels.
+It's Channel 1 which pumps the OTHER channels.
 However, it can on occasion have an interesting effect.

 Chain